Essential Questions and Answers for Hand Knit Socks

 b.
 Dutch heel

-c. snake heel
+c.
+Snake heel

-d. short row heel
+d.
+Short row heel

-a.
+It's generally a good idea to knit a sock with "negative ease".
+What is negative ease, and why is it important?a.
 Negative ease means knitting the sock in the most difficult (least "easy") way possible.
 This is important because it builds character.

 b.
 Negative ease means a really loosely knit fabric.
 It's important because it will be softer than a dense fabric.